Nairobi DusitD2 complex attack: Responsibility for the attack

-Harakat al-Shabaab al-Mujahideen claimed responsibility for the attack shortly after in a statement released via Telegram by the AS-affiliated "Shahada News Agency".
-Soon after, Al-Shabaab released a two page statement in both Arabic and English titled "Jerusalem will never be Judaized".
+Al-Shabaab claimed responsibility for the attack shortly after in a statement released via Telegram by the AS-affiliated "Shahada News Agency".
+Soon after, Al-Shabaab released a two-page statement in both Arabic and English titled "Jerusalem will never be Judaized".
 The militant group said that it “carried out this operation – code named Operation ‘Jerusalem will never be Judaized’ – in accordance with the guidelines of Sheikh Ayman al-Zawahiri,” and claiming that the attack was executed due to Kenyan military involvement in Somalia, as well as the US recognizing Jerusalem as the capital of Israel.
 Al-Shabaab stated that the external attack unit known as the "Saleh Nabhan battalion", named after the Al Qaeda operative killed in a drone strike in Somalia, was responsible.

 On 22 May 2025, a court in Nairobi convicted Hussein Mohamed Abdille Ali and Mohamed Abdi Ali of helping facilitate the attack by providing funds and fake identification documents.
 They were sentenced to 30 years' imprisonment on 19 June.

 Investigation

 Immediately after the incident concluded, the 14 Riverside Drive complex and its immediate environs were closed to public as police termed the area an active scene of crime.
 Security agencies were able to trace the residence of the terror suspects to Kiambu, Mombasa and Nyeri counties.
 Further investigations revealed that the suspects had lived in a nearby residence for three months.
 On the day of the attack, the suspects put their household items up for sale on Facebook, announcing plans to move out of Nairobi.

 Hours after the attack, anti-terrorism police raided their home, arresting two women and seizing evidence.
 The Toyota Ractis driven by Ali Salim Gichunge to the entrance of the DusitD2 complex was later found to have been rigged with explosives, which were detonated by police a short time later.
-Investigators recovered two mobile phones, a Safaricom SIM card, a Nokia Phone without a sim card and a black HP elite book laptop, all of which had had been extensively damaged.
+Investigators recovered two mobile phones, a Safaricom SIM card, a Nokia Phone without a sim card and a black HP EliteBook laptop, all of which had been extensively damaged.

 The SIM card led investigators to the first person of interest named in the court documents: an individual identified only as Erik.
-According to investigators, Erik’s ID card was used to register 11 other SIM cards, which were linked to two taxi operators, an M-Pesa agent, and a Canadian national.
+According to investigators, Erik's ID card was used to register 11 other SIM cards, which were linked to two taxi operators, an M-Pesa agent, and a Canadian national.
 Investigators say Salim's mobile phone numbers were used to call to several phone numbers traced to Somalia.
 On 19 January 2019, five people appeared in court accused of assisting in the terrorist attack, among them a Canadian-Somali.
 By the 21st of January, 11 people were detained for allegedly aiding the attackers.